 At the heart of a great intonation, is your ability to practice violin scales.
 Whether you are an advanced or a beginning violinist – your violin scale practice is key to improve!

 Scales are the most common pattern in music, making it all the more reason to start practicing right away.

 The goal when practicing scales, is to improve your violin playing in all areas:

 - finger speed

 - getting to know the fingerboard

-In this blog, I will give you 5 violin scales that are useful for any violin player in two levels: one version of a beginner violin scale – and one advanced version.
+In this blog, I share with you 5 violin scales that are useful for any violin player in two levels: a beginner-version violin scales and an advanced version.
+You can download the scales here:

 1. A Major Violin Scale

-Let’s have a look at the two versions of the A Major scale: the easy version for beginners – and an advanced version.
+Let’s have a look at the two versions of the A Major scale: the easy version for beginners – and the advanced version.

 A Major Scale: Beginner Violin Scale